matematiflo/LeanPackage/README.md

 ## How to build this repo from scratch

 1. Create a GitHub repo with an Apache 2.0 license.
 2. Clone the repo on a machine which has Lean 4 already installed on it.
-Alternately, just create an empty directory `LeanTemplate` on your machine.
+Alternately, just create an empty directory `LeanPackage` on your machine.
 3. From a terminal, run the command `lake init greeting` (inside the cloned repo).
 4. Still from a terminal, run the command `lake build`.